cositools/cosi-setup/README.md

 ```
 module swap PrgEnv-intel PrgEnv-gnu
 ```
+Unfortunately the cfitsio README states, that "Cray supercomputers computers are currently not supported", thus we have to compile the COSItools without HEASoft.

-Then launch the script with the following additional option:
+Therefore, launch the script with the following additional option:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/cositools/cosi-setup/feature/initialsetup/setup.sh)" _ --ignore-missing-packages --keep-environment-as-is=true --heasoft=off --max-threads=6
 ```
-It ignores not installed packages since the setup script cannot find packages installed via the "environment modules", it keeps all environment search paths intact, does not install HEASoft since it crashes on cori, and it limits the number of threads to 6 otherwise the cori admins will complain that you use too many resources on the login nodes.
+It ignores not installed packages since the setup script cannot find packages installed via the "environment modules", it keeps all environment search paths intact, does not install HEASoft since the compilation crashes on cori, and it limits the number of threads to 6 otherwise the cori admins will complain that you use too many resources on the login nodes.

 #### Clemson's Palmetto cluster